giuliofoletto/rethebes/README.md

 ## Removal

-If you want to uninstall `rethebes`, you can do so by running
+If you want to uninstall `rethebes`, you can do so with command:

 ```
 pipx uninstall rethebes
 ```

-Note that unless you specify otherwise in the configuration file, running `rethebes` creates the folder `~/.rethebes`, which is not deleted by `pipx` when you uninstall `rethebes`.
+Note that, unless you specify otherwise in the configuration file, running `rethebes` creates the folder `~/.rethebes`, which is not deleted by `pipx` when you uninstall `rethebes`.
 You can delete it manually with

 ```